 VegWeek 2026 Kickoff Party in Atlanta

 VegWeek 2026 is here!
 Last week in Atlanta, organizer Nichole Dandrea-Russert, MS, RDN threw down at the Patagonia store with a VegWeek kickoff party that proved something we’ve always known: when you put delicious plant-based food in front of people, barriers dissolve.
 Plant-based sausage stuffed mushrooms.
 Vegan shrimp scampi bruschetta.
-Even the self-proclaimed picky eaters were blown away by how …
+Even the self-proclaimed picky eaters were blown away by …

 Sick System, Sick Birds: Bird Flu & Animal Agriculture